kbirken/remix/README.md

 ## Installation

+You can install remix using an [Eclipse Update site](https://drive.google.com/folderview?id=0B7JseVbR6jvhOXFnRXYyM0k3Qmc&usp=sharing) which is available on Google Drive.
+Just download the archive, start from an existing or fresh Eclipse installation and install remix via
+<em>Help > Install new software... > Add... > Archive...</em>.
+If an additional product needed by remix is missing in your Eclipse installation, Eclipse will either install it automatically or point you towards the missing products.

-The installable product (update site) is built by travis-ci.
+The installable product (update site) is also built by travis-ci.
+However, currently this product build is not publicly available.
 Build status: [![Build Status](https://travis-ci.org/kbirken/remix.png?branch=master)](https://travis-ci.org/kbirken/remix).

 If you want to, the project can be built with maven.
+You then need an Eclipse development environment and the sources of remix (cloned from this github repository).
-Just use the parent pom.xml in folder releng/org.nanosite.remix.parent.
+Then just use the parent pom.xml in folder releng/org.nanosite.remix.parent and start a maven build from there.
+After a successful build, the ready-to-use product for your OS platform will be available in releng/org.nanosite.remix.product.

 ## General idea